Sprachmensch/TriviaQuiz/README.md

+# TriviaQuiz
-# TriviaQuiz Capstone Project for the Udacity Android Nanodegree
+My capstone Project for the Udacity Android Nanodegree